FabriFalasca/py-dMaps/README.md

 - For the COBEv2 dataset, the "true" number of grid points is almost 1/2 of 180x60 as we are focusing on SST and the land is masked.
 With such number of grid points the code run in ~700 seconds.
 - The time complexity scales exponential with the resolution.
 When we analyze the OLR dataset, we have 100x150 grid points and it took ~333461 seconds.
 - Domains can overlap: when we plot the domains and stength maps it in the tutorial it is not possible to see the overlapping.
 A way to show it is to plot also the domains borders (we will do it soon).
+- As the files.nc are > 25MB, we couldn't upload them in this github repository.

 # (vii) PUBLICATIONS